Japan's own winter wonderland

 Taxi You’ll find taxi stands at both the international and domestic terminals.
 The trip to downtown Sapporo will take around an hour and cost about JPY ¥15,000.

-Train The Rapid Airport Service opens in new window, departing around every 15 minutes, takes 37 minutes to get to Sapporo Station and costs JPY ¥1,070 (there’s also a slower, 50-minute service at the same fare).
+Train The Rapid Airport Express, departing around every 15 minutes, takes 37 minutes to get to Sapporo Station and costs JPY ¥1,150 (there’s also a slower service for a similar price that takes around 50 minutes).Back to top

 When to go